dgerabagi/data-curation-environment/flattened_repo.md

   When generating a file based on this template, you MUST wrap the entire file's content in <file path="..."></file> tags.
 -->
-# Artifact T6: Template - Initial Scaffolding Deployment Script
+# Artifact T6: Template - Initial Scaffolding Deployment Script (DEPRECATED)
 # Date Created: C139
 # Author: AI Model & Curator

 - **Key/Value for A0:**
-- **Description:** A generic template for a scaffolding deployment script.
+- **Description:** (Deprecated) A generic template for a scaffolding deployment script.
+This is obsolete.
-- **Tags:** template, cycle 0, documentation, project setup
+- **Tags:** template, cycle 0, documentation, project setup, deprecated

 ## 1. Overview

 This artifact contains a simple Node.js script (`deploy_scaffold.js`).
 Its purpose is to automate the creation of the initial project structure for **[Your Project Name]**, as outlined in `T5.
 Template - Target File Structure`.

+**Note:** This approach is now considered obsolete.
+The preferred method is to have the AI generate the necessary files directly in its response.

 ## 2. How to Use